cloudsftp/qhana-docker-dev/README.md

 This repo aims to ease the development of
 - the plugin runner,
 - the wroker,
+- plugins,
+- the UI,
-- plugins, and
+- the backend, and
-- the UI
+- the nisq analyzer UI

 ## Initialize Submodules